TrunkRecorder/trunkrecorder.github.io/docs/notes/PLUGIN-SYSTEM.md

 The plugin system is designed to allow third parties to integrate their own features without changing the core code of trunk-recorder, and allow for features to be updated independently of the trunk-recorder code base.
 The current methods supported by the plugin system is loosely based on the Status uploader.

-*Unless otherwise noted, all fuctions need to return an int result (0 for successful, -1 for failure)*
+*Unless otherwise noted, all functions need to return an int result (0 for successful, -1 for failure)*

 Plugins need to implement the following methods:
 * `<name>_plugin_new`